luciof55/plus_gantt/README.md

 # plus_gantt

-Plugin for Redmine wich render a project gantt, adding a control date in order to visualize the expected ratio.
+# Plugin for Redmine wich render a project gantt, adding a control date in order to visualize the expected ratio.
 Also calculate automatically issue due date.

-Gantt:
+## Gantt:

 In order to see the plugin features, projets and issues must have a start date, a due date and a estimated time configured.

 Go to a especific project, then click on "Plus Gantt" item menu.
 It will be show the project gantt.
 At this point there is no diference between the original Redmine Gantt.
 But you will see the actual progess and the expected progress if at least one issue is present.

 The control date will be set to current date, you can change the value to another date, change the other options (months from, start month) and then click the button "Apply".
-Then the expeted progress will change based on the new value of the control date.
+Then the expected progress will change based on the new value of the control date.

-Issue due date calculation.
+## Issue due date calculation.

 When a issue is created or updated, the plugin calcualte and update the issue due date, based on start date, estimated time and hours per day configuration.
 Hollidays are included in the calculation, if they are presents.
 Also bulk updates and create relantionship triggers due date calculation.